 The curriculum is enhanced with a comprehensive enrichment programme which offers a regular schedule of over 100 clubs and activities a week, ranging from movie club to drama club, programming and robotics, Spanish, German speaking club and art club.

 Quinton House School actively runs the Duke of Edinburgh (D of E) Award throughout the year for students aged 14-16.
 The award is a voluntary, non-competitive programme of activities in and outside of school.

 Trips and visits are a very popular part of life at Quinton House School, and every year group is offered at least one trip each year, with most participating in far more!

 Our trips and experiences programme includes a bi-annual ski trip (to America or Europe), a Yorkshire Tour, a Bushcraft outdoor survival camp, an Ypres war memorial trip and many, many more.

 Quinton House School has a well-established Learning Support Department led by Mrs Pates (Head of Pastoral Care) and Mrs Bates (SENCo).

-In the Senior School the department has an open door policy to enable pupils to access support at lunch and break times.
+In the Senior School the department has an open door policy to enable students to access support at lunch and break times.
 Additional support is also available through withdrawal sessions where appropriate, including literacy development, numeracy development and study skills consolidation.

 At Quinton House School we place great importance on a careers programme to prepare all pupils for making decisions on their future education and their careers paths.
-We are committed to providing a broad programme of careers education and guidance to encourage pupils to identify, develop and utilise their talents.
+We are committed to providing a broad programme of careers education and guidance to encourage students to identify, develop and utilise their talents.
 Careers talks from a range of professionals is arranged to inform our young people in Years 7-11 of possible careers and routes in to specific professions.
 Informed choices between employment, vocational training and higher academic qualifications are explored and discussed.